agentmarine/DU-DamageReport/README.md

 # Information
 A multi-screen capable, touch enabled, easy to install ship damage reporting script for Dual Universe.
 Includes a HUD mode to be mobile while repairing.
 Highlights damaged/broken elements in 3D space for easier finding.

-> **Note**
-> The linking order is important, or your touchscreen will not work (see installation instructions below).
-Recommendation: run it with only one screen or two, because otherwise you will likely run into script CPU usage problems before optimizations are done.

 [![](https://img.shields.io/badge/DU-1.0.10-green?style=for-the-badge&logo=steam)](https://store.steampowered.com/app/2000270/Dual_Universe/)
 [![](https://img.shields.io/badge/Maintained-YES-green?style=for-the-badge)](#)
 [![](https://img.shields.io/badge/VERSION-v3.31d-green?style=for-the-badge)](#)